 Google has updated its mobile search design to highlight a website’s name and favicon.
 A favicon, most often found in the address bar of your website is a small, iconic image that represents your website.

-The search engine giant has made some important changes which will affect how the mobile search results are displayed.
+The search engine giant has made some important changes that will affect how mobile search results are displayed.
 Google is now displaying favicons next to organic search listings.
 It means favicons now assume added importance.

 The name of the website and its icon appear at the top of the results, above the title of the specific page being displayed.
 Until now, Google had not paid much attention to the source of search results displaying a website’s name in a smaller font beneath each link.

 The new-look brings branding to the forefront of the search results helping visitors understand where the information is coming from and what pages contain information you are looking for.
 The design is set to roll out in the “next few days.”
 Google says the design is “coming first to mobile,” which a spokesperson clarified includes both web searches and the Google app.

 How Proper Use of Favicon Will Help You Rank Higher In Mobile Searches